garystafford/twelve-labs-opensearch-demo/README.md

 ---

-_The contents of this repository represent my viewpoints and not of my past or current employers, including Amazon Web Services (AWS).
+_The contents of this repository represent my viewpoints and not those of my past or current employers, including Amazon Web Services (AWS).
 All third-party libraries, modules, plugins, and SDKs are the property of their respective owners._